vladimir-nvs/slideshow-task-android/README.md

 # Android Slideshow task

 Your task is to develop a simple Android APP that fetches and iterate over media files (images and videos) from NoviSign API.
-The app should display media items in a slideshow with cross-fade transitions and display duration.
+The app should display media items in a slideshow with cross-fade transitions and display duration in a loop.

 #### NoviSign api
 1. Get playlist: